-Whether you’ve been a single mom since day one or are in the process of becoming a solo parent, raising a child on your own is expensive.
+Whether you’ve been a single mom since day one or are in the process of becoming a solo parent, raising a child on your own can be expensive.
 Housing, essentials, and extracurriculars add up.
 Add in unplanned days off for childcare, major expenses like dental work and medical insurance, or expenses like legal bills during a separation, and you may find yourself with your finances stretched thinner than you’d like.

 Why Might a Single Mom Need a Personal Loan?

-3. Tuition or extracurricular expenses for children.
+3. Paying tuition or extracurricular expenses for children

-4. Stopgap during times of unemployment.
+4. Stopgap during times of unemployment

 Are Personal Loans for Single Mothers Special?